ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

-   Information Resource Directory as a new capability called `ane-property-names`; the selected properties SHOULD be specified in a new filter called `ane-property-names` in the request body; the response MUST return and only return the selected properties for the ANEs in the response, if applicable.
+   Information Resource Directory as a new capability called `ane-property-names`; the selected properties SHOULD be specified in a new filter called `ane-property-names` in the request body; the response MUST return and only return the selected properties for the ANEs in the response.

 ## Path Vector Cost Type {#path-vector-design}